Carberra/data-analysis-tutorial/README.md

 This repository is designed purely as a supplementary aid to the series, and should **NOT** be downloaded without having watched it first.

+You can [browse the tags](https://github.com/Carberra/data-analysis-tutorial/releases) to view the code as it was after a specific episode.

 ## Prerequisites

 ### Version table